 The battery hurts the score, though.
 Just 8 hours of operating time against the 20 hours of the 475?
 I thought the extra weight was because of the battery!
 If not, then what makes it so heavy?

-You can set up HART devices and FOUNDATION Fieldbus devices!
-Woo!
+You can set up HART devices and FOUNDATION Fieldbus devices.
 The product offers a rich database and you probably have all the device descriptions already loaded.
 If you chose the Plus version, you can power up the field device using a single cable.
 Sort of.
-You need a strange combination to power a FF field device, but hey.
-Engineering adjusts, am I right?
+You need a strange combination to power an FF field device, but hey.

 Take a look at the pic below and tell me you won’t lose those red bits.
 I’m 100 percent sure you will.